+Probable Involved and Probable or and Not

-Probable Involuntary Resettlement Impacts Yes No Not known Details Will the intervention include new physical construction work? $\sqrt{}$ PVC pipe laying and overhead tanks will be constructed.
-Pump houses will be rehabilitated
+Probable Involuntary Resettlement Impacts Yes No known Details

+Will the intervention include new physical PVC pipe laying and

-Probable Involuntary Resettlement Impacts Yes No Not known Details Does the intervention include upgrading or $\sqrt{}$ Existing pump house rehabilitation of existing physical facilities? , will be rehabilitated Is the intervention likely to cause any V permanent damage to or loss of housing, other assets, resource use?
-Are the sites chosen for this work free from V All selected project encumbrances and is in possession of the government/community land?
-V All selected project locations are government owned lands · V No land acquisition Is this subproject intervention requiring private land acquisitions? taken place If the site is privately owned, can this land N/A be purchased through negotiated settlement?
-177 If the land parcel has to be acquired, is the present plot size and ownership status known?
-N/A Are these land owners willing to voluntarily donate the required land for this sub-project?
-N/A Whether the affected land owners likely to lose more than 10% of their land/structure area because of donation?
-N/A Is land for material mobilisation or transport for the civil work available within the existing plot/ Right of Way?
-V The accesses to proposed sites are free from other encumbrances.
-No extra land requirement identified by the engineering team as lower scale involvement to the infrastructures Are there any non-titled people who are V living/doing business on the proposed site/project locations that use for civil work?
-Is any temporary impact likely? √ Noise, vibration, dumping of excavated soil dumping etc., Traffic and conveyance during construction of roads and some interruption of conveying water during drainage rehabilitations in the construction and labour management measures area given in the SMP Is there any possibility to move out, close of V
+construction work? overhead tanks will be

+constructed.
+Pump houses

+.1 will be rehabilitated

+Does the intervention include upgrading or Existing pump house will be

+rehabilitation of existing physical facilities? .1 rehabilitated

+Is the intervention likely to cause any V

+permanent damage to or loss of housing, other

+assets, resource use? . / A11 1 .
+1 1

+Are the sites chosen for this work free from $\sqrt{}$ All selected project locations

+encumbrances and is in possession of the are government-owned lands except the land slot of the

+government/community land? overhead tank of pump 6.

+Overhead land slot of pump 6

+is belonging to S.

+Kopalasingham donated to

+build the tank.

+Is this subproject intervention requiring No land acquisition taken

+private land acquisitions? place

+If the site is privately owned, can this land be N/A

+purchased through negotiated settlement?
+IV/A

+If the land parcel has to be acquired, is the N/A

+present plot size and ownership status known?
+IV/A

+Are these land owners willing to voluntarily N/A

+donate the required land for this sub-project?
+IV/A

+Whether the affected land owners likely to N/A

+lose more than 10% of their land/structure IVA

+area because of donation?

+Is land for material mobilisation or transport V The accesses to proposed

+for the civil work available within the existing sites are free from other

+plot/ Right of Way? encumbrances.
+No extra land

+requirement identified by the

+engineering team as lower

+scale involvement in the

+infrastructures

+Are there any non-titled people who are

+living/doing business on the proposed

+site/project locations that use for civil work?

+Is any temporary impact likely?
+V Noise, vibration, dumping of

+excavated soil dumping, etc.,

+Traffic and conveyance

+during construction of roads,

+and some interruption of conveying water during

+drainage rehabilitation in the

+construction and labour

+management measures area

+given in the SIMP

+Is there any possibility to move out, close of √

 Probable Involuntary Resettlement Impacts Yes No Not known Details

 business/ commercial/ livelihood activities of

 persons during constructions?

-Is there any physical is placement of persons $\sqrt{}$
+Is there any physical is placement of persons

 due to constructions?

-Does this project involve resettlement of any 1
+Does this project involve resettlement of any √

 persons?
 If yes, give details.

-Will there be loss of /damage to agricultural 1
+Will there be loss of /damage to agricultural V

 lands, standing crops, trees?

 Will there be loss of incomes and livelihoods? $\sqrt{}$

-Will people permanently or temporarily lose V
+Will people permanently or temporarily lose $\sqrt{}$

 access to facilities, services or natural

 resources?

-Are there any previous land acquisitions 1
+Are there any previous land acquisitions V

 happened and the identified land has been

 already acquired?

-Are any indigenous people living in V
+Are any indigenous people living in • $\sqrt{}$

 proposed locations or affected/benefited by

 the project intervention?